 Why Libertarians Should Appreciate Harvey Milk

-In honor of Harvey Milk’s birthday, today May 22.
 Harvey Milk, though he was once a Goldwater supporter, came on to the American political scene as a candidate of the Left.
-So why would a libertarian admire and respect Milk?
+So why should a libertarian admire and respect Milk?

-There is a false assumption, a grossly false assumption, that libertarianism is some sort of Right-wing philosophy.
+There is a false assumption—a grossly false assumption—that libertarianism is some sort of Right-wing philosophy.
 I would assert most strongly, it is not.
-Properly understood libertarianism, in its “classical liberal” incarnation, was the original Left wing of politics.
+Properly understood libertarianism in its “classical liberal” incarnation was the original Left wing of politics.
 The Right wished to “conserve” the prevalent social order.
 Liberals did not.
-They wished to reform it in many different way including ending the feudal system, abolition of the church/state alliance and ending government coddling of certain business interests through subsidies, monopolies and protectionism.
-There was very, very little classical liberals thought worthy of conserving.
+They wished to reform it in many different way including ending the feudal system, abolition of the church/state alliance and ending the government coddling of certain business interests through subsidies, monopolies and protectionism.
+There was very, very little which classical liberals thought worthy of conservation.
 The advocates of conserving the social order were called conservatives and their method for doing so was the use of State force.

 This created a crisis within the political Left.
 Many on the Left still passionately embraced the ends of the classical liberals.
 They opposed the totalitarianism of the conservative Left yet they were having problems giving up the idea that state power was the best method of achieving liberal goals.
 Most of modern Leftists, Harvey included, fall into this category.
-For the libertarian they are as confused as the modern conservative.
-Neither consistently advocates freedom yet neither consistently wants to undermine it.
-[This is not true for the Trumpian authoritarians.]
-Whether their premises undermine freedom is a different matter, but neither does so intentionally, with the exception of the more extreme elements.
+For the libertarian they are as confused as the modern conservative, at least as conservatives used to be until Trump came along and the Right completely lost the plot.
+Neither consistently advocated freedom yet neither consistently wanted to undermine it.
+Whether their premises undermine such freedom is a different matter, but neither did so intentionally, with the exception of the more extreme elements.

+Conservatives historically wanted economic liberalism but shied away from social liberalism.
+Of course, under the leadership of Trump, American conservatives have almost completely abandoned free markets.
 Socialists and Progressives want social liberalism, and the results of economic liberalism, but cling to State power.
-So, for the true libertarian, both the Left and the Right share similar flaws.
-What similar virtues they once shared are no longer there, at least not for conservatives.
-But many libertarians, who came from the Right, still cling to an irrational hatred for the Left.
+So, for the true libertarian until 2016, both Left and Right shared similar flaws and had similar virtues.
+But many libertarians, who came from the Right, still clung to an irrational hatred for the Left.
 This blinds them to the common ground libertarians share with our friends on the Left.

-A rational discussion of modern politics, from a libertarian perspective, requires us to understand, and appreciate, the common ground we share with the Left.
+A rational discussion of modern politics, from a libertarian perspective, requires us to understand, and appreciate, the common ground we share with the Left as well.
 Yet this is inadequately done.

 It is from this perspective that I wish to discuss the impact of Harvey Milk.

-Classical liberals were in the forefront of the Abolitionist movement, a very unpopular cause when they started.
+Classical liberals were in the forefront of the Abolitionist movement, a cause that was very unpopular when they started.
 But the evil of human slavery, defended by Scripture and conservative interests, was eventually abolished.
 After the successful campaigns regarding religious freedom, freedom of conscience, and the abolition of slavery, we see the first real move toward economic liberalism.
-Freedom of markets did not lead the liberal movement until the creation of the Anti-Corn Law League in 1839 — slavery was abolished in the British Empire in 1807, but Vermont had banned it in 1777 and Massachusetts in 1783.
+Freedom of markets did not lead the liberal movement until the creation of the Anti-Corn Law League in 1839 — slavery was abolished in the British Empire in 1807 but Vermont had banned it in 1777 and Massachusetts in 1783.

-Even when Richard Cobden and John Bright, created the Anti-Corn Law League the emphasis of much of their work was on the dire effects state protectionism had on the working classes and the poor.
+Even when Richard Cobden and John Bright created the Anti-Corn Law League the emphasis of much of their work was on the dire effects state protectionism had on the working classes and the poor.
 Much of the impetus for promoting economic freedom was how it was necessary if poverty and hunger were to be abolished.
-That passion, to see the most vulnerable in society made better off was a primary motivation of our liberal forefathers.
-Even our promotion of economic freedom was intimately tied to this desire.
+That passion, to see the most vulnerable in society made better off, was a primary motivation of our liberal forefathers.
+And even our promotion of economic freedom was intimately tied to this desire.

 True liberalism was aligned with European movements that sought to end the ghettoization of the Jews, something promoted by the Church and religious elements of society.
-Liberalism worked to extend the franchise and legal rights of women.
+Liberalism worked to extend the franchise and legal rights to women.
 It was closely involved with the movement to extend equal rights before the law to African-Americans as well.
-Through all ages, classical liberalism was a major force in opposition to imperialism and war.
+And, for all ages, classical liberalism was a major force in opposition to imperialism and war.

 When one studies the life of Harvey Milk one finds the passions he shared were, for the most part, liberal passions — and I mean classical liberal passions.
 In his short political career he broke ground for the rights of gay and lesbian people and opposed the horrendous efforts of the bigots around the Briggs Initiative.
 It should also be noted many libertarians were very active in the campaign against Briggs and the libertarian-leaning Ronald Reagan even opposed the measure and wrote an editorial against it.